Why Is A Marathon 26.2 Miles Long? History Of Marathon Distance

-Whether you’re in marathon training mode or simply curious about the history of the event, the answer to the question ‘Why Is A Marathon 26.2 Miles Long?’ is not as straightforward as it seems.
+Whether you’re in marathon training mode or simply curious about the event’s history, the answer to the question ‘Why Is A Marathon 26.2 Miles Long?’ is not as straightforward as it seems.

 Not exactly a common distance, is it?